 However, for severe usage or in high temperature climates, check the battery electrolyte level.
-Refer to the Scheduled Maintenance Guide for the service interval schedules.
+Refer toscheduled maintenance information for the service interval schedules.

 Keep the electrolyte level in each cell up to the "level indicator".
 Do not overfill the battery cells.